-Figure 8: Spread impact (bps) across all banks (asset class level floor, total capital target)
+Figure 8: Spread impact (bps) across all banks (bank level floor, total capital target)

 Note: The figure shows spread impacts (in basis points and allowing for endogenous cost of equity) for all banks.
-The spread impacts are weighted by banks' relative exposure volumes and assume the revised credit risk SA is introduced with asset-class-level 80% IRBA risk weight floor and that the capital impact is based on the Total Capital.
+The spread impacts are weighted by banks' relative exposure volumes and assume the revised credit risk SA is introduced with a bank level 72.5% IRBA risk weight floor and that the capital impact is based on the Total Capital.